mcarter-00/PyBer-Analysis/README.md

 ![% of Total Drivers by City Type](Analysis/Fig7.png)

 Given that there is a greater usage of PyBer in urban cities, the total fares are consequently also higher than suburban and rural cities.
 PyBer transactions in urban cities totaled nearly $40,000 whereas transactions in urban cities and rural cities totaled at least $19,000 and $4,000, respectively.
-The figure below demonstrates where the majority of PyBer's revenue occurred during this time period.
+The figure below demonstrates where the majority of PyBer's revenue occurred during this time period: urban cities.

 ![% of Total Fares by City Type](Analysis/Fig5.png)